koreangeekman/moody-kittens/readme.md

-  a- Add the new kitten to the kittens array a- Reset the form a- Save the kittens list
-  - Draw the kittens list
+  a- Add the new kitten to the kittens array a- Reset the form a- Save the kittens list a- Draw the kittens list
 1. Handle Page Refresh
-  - Load the kittens list
+  a- Load the kittens list
-  - Draw the kittens list
+  a- Draw the kittens list

 ## Requirements:
-- [ ] Users must have a form where they enter in at minimum the name of a kitten
-- [ ] A Kitten's name and mood must be visible for the user
-- [ ] A custom Google Font must be added
-- [ ] A Kitten's mood must affect visually the appearance of the kitten
-- [ ] Add Kitten form clears when submitted
-- [ ] Add Kitten form submission does not reload the page
-- [ ] Kittens are stored in local storage
-- [ ] Kittens can be deleted
-- [ ] Kittens have at least two buttons that affect the kitten's mood in different ways
-- [ ] Kitten's and their mood persist through page reloads
-- [ ] Kitten's with the same name as an already present kitten cannot be added
-- [ ] Kittens are visible when the page reloads
+a- [ ] Users must have a form where they enter in at minimum the name of a kitten a- [ ] A Kitten's name and mood must be visible for the user a- [ ] A custom Google Font must be added a- [ ] A Kitten's mood must affect visually the appearance of the kitten a- [ ] Add Kitten form clears when submitted a- [ ] Add Kitten form submission does not reload the page a- [ ] Kittens are stored in local storage a- [ ] Kittens can be deleted a- [ ] Kittens have at least two buttons that affect the kitten's mood in different ways a- [ ] Kitten's and their mood persist through page reloads a- [ ] Kitten's with the same name as an already present kitten cannot be added a- [ ] Kittens are visible when the page reloads